stellar/go/services/horizon/docker/verify-range/README.md

       ```

 #### GCS Datastore settings
 - Purpose: Defines the GCS bucket name and ledger partioning used on the buckets.
+These settings are referenced as a single toml file at runtime.
+Here is an example [datastore_config.toml](../../../galexie/config.example.toml)
 - Two options are available to provide this to container:
   - As an environment variable:
     - Pass the datastore TOML config as a string(including line breaks, tabs) in the `DATASTORE_CONFIG_PLAIN` environment variable: